-There are two types of absences: excused and unexcused.
-Excused absences include: illness, observance of a religious holiday or event, death in the immediate family, family emergency, situations beyond the control of the student, circumstances that cause reasonable concern to the parent/guardian for the student's mental, emotional, or physical health or safety, or other reason as approved by the administrator.
-All other absences are considered unexcused.
-Pre-arranged excused absences must be approved by the administrator.
+For students who are required to attend school there are two types of absences: excused and unexcused.
+Excused absences include: illness (including up to 5 days per school year for mental or behavioral health of the student), observance of a religious holiday or event, death in the immediate family, family emergency, situations beyond the control of the student as determined by the school board, circumstances that cause reasonable concern to the parent/guardian for the student's mental, emotional, or physical health or safety, attending a military honors funeral to sound TAPS1, or other reason as approved by the building principal.
+Students eligible to vote are also excused for up to two hours to vote in a primary, special, or general election.